 The Migrant/Seasonal Head Start program has provided childcare, social services, and parent workshops for nearly two decades.
 In 2001, their program size doubled and they now serve infants, toddlers, and preschoolers.
 Many of their new teachers and childcare providers are former fieldworkers: teaching is a new career and fulfillment of a lifelong dream for many.

 In 2007, there was a modest expansion of the Central California Migrant/Seasonal Head Start program in Watsonville.
-A directly operated program now serves 135 children cared for 12 hours a day in 20 family child care homes.
+A directly operated program now serves 170 farmworkers’ children who are cared for in close to 30 family childcare homes in Watsonville, from May until February.
 The Santa Cruz County Office of Education provides health, nutrition, and social services plus monthly parent workshops in a partnership with Santa Cruz County Parents Association, Inc.